-Road traffic accidents clearly decreased compared to earlier years with the rate reaching a plateau from 1999.
-There was a small reduction in RAR in 2010.
+Road traffic accidents continue to decrease in 2011 compared to earlier years with the rate for 2011 at 0.4.
+It has been a major focus for the industry and it is pleasing to see some reduction in the number of accidents.
 These accidents essentially occur in the Marketing activity where the bulk of the driving takes place.